DavidSMishkin/ai-case-study/README.md

 * Idea Origin:

 The founders were influenced to start the company after General Motors recalled all its EV1 electric cars in 2003 and then destroyed them, and seeing the higher fuel efficiency of battery-electric cars as an opportunity to break the usual correlation between high performance and low fuel economy in automobiles.
 The company's name is a tribute to inventor and electrical engineer **Nikola Tesla** who invented the **Induction motor** used in Tesla automobiles.
-Eberhard said that he wanted to build **"a car manufacturer that is also a technology company"**, with its core technologies as "the battery, the computer software, and the proprietary motor".
+Eberhard said that he wanted to build **"a car manufacturer that is also a technology company"**, with its core technologies including the battery, the computer software, and the proprietary motor.
 In February 2004, via a $6.5 million investment, Elon Musk became the company's largest shareholder.
 He became CEO in 2008.
 Tesla's announced mission is to create products which help "accelerate the world’s transition to sustainable energy."

 * **Funding and Growth:**